astier/xswm/README.md

 ## Description

 [xswm](https://github.com/astier/xswm) is a stacking and non-reparenting window-manager for X and has only one task.
-Open every window maximized (with some exceptions).
+Open every window maximized.
 Zero configuration required.
 No built-in:

 - Hotkeys
 - Statusbar